 • • •

-Brain training games promise it, but don’t yet deliver.
-Some of those games require problem-solving at first, but they aren’t “endless”—eventually you figure out the pattern, “crack the code,” and then you’re simply doing rote repetition again (maybe a solution is to leverage the sheer number of brain training companies out there, and use a new game each day).
-And like with beanbag tossing, improving game-specific skills won’t translate to general benefits.
+Brain training games promise it, but don’t deliver.
+Like current test interventions, brain training games will improve performance, but also like current test interventions, these skills don’t transfer outside the game being played.
 Evidence of improvement on the practiced “game” is both abundant and meaningless, unless solving Sudoku is actually your job.
-In contrast, evidence that brain training improves abilities outside the practiced game is almost nonexistent.
-For right now, most brain training is cognitive snake oil: specific improvements masquerading as general gains.
+In contrast, there is zero evidence that brain training improves abilities outside the practiced game.
+For right now, brain training is cognitive snake oil: specific improvements masquerading as general gains.

-Maybe the best current alternative is chess.
-In contrast to puzzle books and training games, chess offers essentially endlessly novel problem-solving.
-The problem is never static and rarely the same.
-Ben Franklin was onto its uniqueness centuries ago, and it’s different enough from any other game or task that cognitive scientists have written entire books about it, and continue to study how it influences memory and problem-solving abilities Chess can buffer, at least for a time, against the cognitive declines of aging (so too does multi-lingualism, which is not surprising, since language is also novel and generative).
+Maybe the best alternative is chess.
+In contrast to puzzle books and training games, chess offers essentially endlessly novel problem-solving, an environment where you can’t eventually learn a set of rules to win the game or solve the problem.
+Ben Franklin spoke of how chess was unique centuries ago; cognitive scientists have written entire books about it and continue to study how it influences memory and problem-solving abilities.
+Chess can buffer, at least for a time, against the cognitive declines of aging (so too does multi-lingualism, which is not surprising, since language is also novel and generative).
 Some evidence suggests that chess is an effective educational intervention for improving math skills.
 Maybe everyone should just be playing chess instead of learning the rubric for an achievement test.